App-vNext/Polly/docs/chaos/behavior.md

 ## Anti-patterns

-❌ Do not use it to inject delays, use the latency monkey instead as the [`LatencyChaosStrategy`](latency.md) already correctly handles synchronous/asynchronous delay executions, cancellations, etc.
+❌ Do not use behavior strategies to inject delays, use the latency monkey instead as the [`LatencyChaosStrategy`](latency.md) already correctly handles synchronous/asynchronous delay executions, cancellations, etc.